juntyr/numcodecs-observers/README.md

 The following observers, implementing the `CodecObserver` class are provided:

-- `ByesizeObserver`: measure the byte size of the data before and after encoding / decoding
+- `BytesizeObserver`: measure the byte size of the data before and after encoding / decoding
-- `WalltimeObserver`: measure the walltime taken to encode / decode
+- `WalltimeObserver`: measure the walltime it takes to encode / decode

 [`numcodecs`]: https://numcodecs.readthedocs.io/en/stable/